chipmuenk/pyfda/docs/source/manual/index.rst

 *	**Plotting widgets** can be selected on the right hand side of the application.

+*   **Logger window** is in the lower part of the plotting window, it can be resized or completely closed.
+The content of the logger window can be selected, copied or cleared with a right mouse button context menu.

 The two parts can be resized using the handles (red dots).